spacetimed/cli-scanner/README.md

     * If the file has not been previously scanned in the VirusTotal database, it will be optionally uploaded at the user's discretion.
 2. `-H` or `--hash` : Scan a hash (sha256 or md5).
     * If the hash has not been previously scanned in the VirusTotal database, cli-scanner will be unable to fetch scan information.

+## Known issues

+* Scans may be slow if the file is unique and does not previously exist in the VirusTotal database.